e-gov/GOVSSO/TechnicalSpecification.md

 8. GOVSSO will optionally display a user consent form.
 This form is displayed only when a previous SSO session was used for authentication.
 Meaning that in step 4.1 a valid existing session was found.
 9. GOVSSO will construct its own authorization code and redirects the user agent back to client application URL.
 10. The client application will use the authorization code to acquire a GOVSSO ID Token.
 This is done in client application backend by sending an ID Token request to GOVSSO.
 This is specified in [6.2 ID Token request](#62-id-token-request).
 11. GOVSSO will respond to the client application with a GOVSSO ID Token.
 GOVSSO will also internally update the SSO session expiration time to `currentTime + 15 minutes`.
 The client application now has the user authentication information and can display the protected page.
+Client application signals it's UI that next session update request should be scheduled at ID Token's `exp` minus 2 minutes.

 ### 4.2 Session update process